 You must not have violated the terms or conditions of your F-1 status while on OPT.
-Consult with an OGS advisor if you have any concerns.
+Contact us if you have any concerns.

-Update your Employer Information and Address on our OPT Survey.
+Update your employer information and address on our OPT Reporting Form.

 Ask your employer or attorney if you are not certain which category you fall into if you are not sure.